pusher/faros/docs/5_migrate.md

 If you have ClusterGitTrackObjects in your setup, then you will have to migrate those to being managed by ClusterGitTracks

+1. Apply the ClusterGitTrack custom resource definition to your cluster.
+It'll be needed for running later versions of Faros
-1. Scale down your Faros deployments so that there are no active Faros pods running
+2. Scale down your Faros deployments so that there are no active Faros pods running
-2. Remove all `ownerReferences` from ClusterGitTrackObjects.
+3. Remove all `ownerReferences` from ClusterGitTrackObjects.
 For small setups, this can be done manually, but bigger setups can be done programmatically, for example, using `jq`:

 	```
 	# kubectl get -a clustergittrackobjects -o json > /tmp/cgtos.json